Tag ‘Evlampia Karavangeli’

 For the time being, I am staying focused on getting my medical degree in 1,5 years.
 I am highly fascinated by neuroscience, so I plan on expanding my knowledge in this field, during the time of my residency.
 Apart from clinical medicine, my dream is to contribute to research programmes concerning neurodegenerative and neuroimmunological diseases.
 Of course, I always remain open to new prospects and opportunities that might come up and I’m excited to see what the future holds!

-Be sure to come back next week for an exclusive interview with another Youth Essay Competition finalist, Pavle Kostic…
+Be sure to read an exclusive interview with another Youth Essay Competition finalist, Pavle Kostic…

 The Youth Essay Competition results are in!
 After a lot of deliberation and discussion, the Jury have selected their top three submissions who will go on to compete for first place at the SME Assembly 2017 in Tallinn!